achushu/tpz/README.md

 - `config/` - parses and monitors the configuration file
 - `data/` - models, current state, and interfaces with the underlying database
 - `install/` - files to assist with installing the software
-- `reference/` - official documents relevant to the sport for reference
+- `ref/` - official documents relevant to the sport for reference
 - `server/` - routes for requests and connection management
   - Requests for views are controlled here
 - `tools/` - convenience apps
-- `vendor/` - Saved third-party dependencies

 ### Authentication

 User passwords are hashed first with SHA-512 and followed by bcrypt

+## Competitions

+This software has been used at the following competitions:

+- Terpwushu Intercollege Wushu Games 2023
+- Terpwushu 16th University Wushu Games 2022
+- Terpwushu Intercollege Wushu Games 2022
+- Terpwushu 15th University Wushu Games 2019
+- Terpwushu 14th University Wushu Games 2018
+- Terpwushu 13th University Wushu Games 2017